Subject Lead: Mrs Candlish

-From Years 1 to 4 the children are taught using the Maths No Problem scheme of work which allows children to develop their thinking and reasoning skills from the off.
-Every day a lesson begins with an anchor task (a hook) which prompts the children to think and discuss how a solution to the problem can be reached.
+From Years 1 – 6 Maths lessons are ‘set’ so that all learners are accessing Maths at their level with support and challenge built in throughout.
+As a school we use the White Rose Maths Scheme of work alongside other materials and resources to ensure the needs of our children are met.
+Practical activities are planned into each half term or strand of work to include all types of learner and to ensure that knowledge is fully embedded and to develop their thinking and reasoning skills from the off.
+Regularly a lesson begins with an anchor task (a hook) which prompts the children to think and discuss how a solution to the problem can be reached.
 All the methods the children suggest are given due consideration before we explore the most efficient method to use.
 The children then practice the required skill before applying this in solving more problems and challenges.
 Lessons build upon previous skills taught to ensure children have a secure knowledge of all areas of maths and can use a range of calculation methods fluently.
-In Years 5 and 6 teachers follow a similar lesson structure but plan their own activities for the children to undertake.
-In KS2 Maths lessons are ‘set’ so that all learners are accessing Maths at their level with support and challenge built in throughout.
 Children of all ages are challenged to extend their learning and to ensure they can reason about number.
 Indeed a great deal of Maths lessons involve a lot of discussion, giving children the opportunity to share their thinking and explain how they reached a conclusion.
 At Denbigh we feel that ‘a quiet Maths lesson is a suspicious Maths lesson’.
-We actively encourage our pupils to discuss, to question, to debate, to reason and to consider ‘what if?’.
+We actively encourage our pupils to discuss, to question, to debate, to reason and to consider ‘what if?’

 Throughout all strands of Maths, ICT is used to engage, enthuse, present and document the children’s learning.